Japan's 'Matsukiyo' in merger talks to create drugstore giant

 "It will not be easy to overcome business challenges on our own, and therefore it is appropriate for us to merge," Cocokara said in a statement.

-"By combining with MatsumotoKiyoshi Holdings ... there is a chance of creating major synergies such as improving work efficiency and developing private brand products."
+"By combining with MatsumotoKiyoshi Holdings ... there is a chance of creating major synergies such as improving work efficiency and developing private brand products," Cocokara added.

-A merged company will earn over 1 trillion yen (S$13.02 billion) in annual sales, topping sector leaders Welcia Holdings and Tsuruha Holdings.
+A merged company will earn over one trillion yen (S$13 billion) in annual sales, topping sector leaders Welcia Holdings and Tsuruha Holdings.

 Shares in Cocokara Fine surged to their highest since November 2018, and were up 1.3 per cent in mid-afternoon trade, while MatsumotoKiyoshi shares fell 2 per cent.